Calling all Ode Enthusiastists.

 - The goal is to record as many species from as many places as possible

-- You can have fun and contribute to citizen science by helping to create a single year snapshot of odonate distribution
+- You can have fun and contribute to citizen science by helping to create a snapshot of odonate distribution

-The goal is to try to record as many species from as many places in the Western Hemisphere as possible in a the two census periods to generate a snapshot of odonate distribution during this time.
+Everyone can participate.
+The goal is to try to record as many species from as many places in the Western Hemisphere as possible in the two census periods to generate a snapshot of odonate distribution.